 For 2018, we have focused our updates on the very timely issue of privacy (with the GDPR), the new tax and social security rules, roaming, and communication tools made available to employees where, when and how they need them.

 Log in with your Beltug member username and password to download the 2018 updated paper, with support to help you find the right answer, and right path, for you and your company.
-It is now available in Dutch; the French version is expected shortly.
+It is now available in Dutch (you can see the table of contents below) and in French.

 Access to more information about this topic and/or to download the paper is easy and fast, but exclusively for Beltug members (just login to get access).